tytydraco/yessleep/out/The_last_voyage_of_The_Horven.md

 “Damn you boy, go now!”
 Yelled the captain, “I’ll hold them off.”

 He gave me a shove out of the engine room, then slammed the door behind him.
 With no other option in sight, I ran.
-I ran as fast as I could to the wheelhouse.
-I found the inflatable life raft and made my way out onto the deck, then hesitated.
+I ran as fast as I could to the wheelhouse and found the inflatable life raft.
+I was about to leave the wheelhouse when the radio crackled.

+"Horven.
+This is the cargo ship Weston.
+We are always out from you yet, but we are coming.
+You men just hold on."

+I snatched up the radio transmitter to respond, "Weston.
+This is The Horven, please hurry.
+I don't know how much longer we can last."

+But there was no response, only static.
+I tried a few more times but still got nothing.
+I made my way out onto the deck, then hesitated.
 Could I really leave the captain and the others here?
-Where was I supposed to go if I did leave the ship?
+The life raft had a distress beacon on it, I was sure that the Weston would see it, even through the storm.
 Maybe I could find a weapon and help the captain fight them.
 Yes, I thought.
 I would help the captain; we would save the others.

 I began looking around for something, anything I could use as a weapon, then I heard it.
 A wet, broken, gargled voice from behind me.